Avanade/CoreEx/tools/CoreEx.Template/content/Company.AppName.Infra/Readme.md

 1. set the `AZURE_STORAGE_ACCOUNT` environment variable to specify the Azure storage account to use
 1. set the `AZURE_STORAGE_KEY` or the `AZURE_STORAGE_SAS_TOKEN` environment variables to let Pulumi access the storage
+1. create a container in the storage account
 1. execute the following command `pulumi login azblob://<container-path>` where container-path is the path to a blob container in the storage account

 ## Configuring Pulumi (optional)